caligin/gokoori/README.md

 ### Authentication

-Gokoori will read credentials form a file named `~/.gokoori/credentials` and use them automatically ffor basic auth, if the file is present.
+Gokoori will read credentials form a file named `~/.gokoori/credentials` and use them automatically for basic auth, if the file is present.

 The file is in JSON format and should contain an object with the fields `username` and `password`, like this: